lucapazzi/PWSEditor30/README.md

-**PWSEditor** is a graphical environment for designing and analysing *Part-Whole Statecharts (PWS)*—a behavioural modelling formalism for hierarchical assemblies of components interacting synchronously.
+**PWSEditor** is a graphical environment for designing and analysing *Part-Whole Statecharts (PWS)*—a behavioural modelling formalism for hierarchical assemblies of components interacting both synchronously and asynchronously.
 The editor supports the construction of PWS controllers, the specification of state-level constraints, and the visualisation of computed semantics and reactive spaces.

 ## Features